matteoferla/Somewhat-Smart-Home/setting_up.md

 ## Connection

-Nowdays with the _Rasperry Pi Imager_ one presses the cog and configures everything, anything all at once, so these steps are not needed —kept for historical purposes.
+Nowadays with the _Rasperry Pi Imager_ one presses the cog icon and configures everything, anything all at once, so these steps are not needed —kept for historical purposes.

 Make SSH on freshly flashed